On weak inverse mean curvature flow and Minkowski-type inequalities in hyperbolic space

-The rigidity result on $\mathbb{H}^{n} \setminus \{ 0 \}$ arises from the gradient estimate \eqref{support_bound}.
+From this, Theorem \ref{star_shape} follows.
+Theorem \ref{rigidity} also arises from the gradient estimate \eqref{support_bound}.

-In Section 4, we consider the Heintze-Karcher type inequality established by Brendle in \cite{B13}, which states that
+In Section 5, we consider the Heintze-Karcher type inequality established by Brendle in \cite{B13}, which states that

 for a domain $\Omega_{0} \subset \mathbb{H}^{n}$ with $C^{\infty}$ $H> 0$ boundary.
 This inequality is key to showing monotonicity of the Minkowski functional under smooth IMCF, and so we must also apply it to obtain monotonicity under weak IMCF.
 When $n < 8$, the $\Sigma_{t}$ are $C^{1}$ hypersurfaces with bounded non-negative weak mean curvature $H$.
 Our approach is to approximate $\Sigma_{t}$ by mean curvature flow (MCF), an approach that was utilized in \cite{HI08} and subsequently in \cite{LW17} and \cite{SZ21}.
 This inequality holds on the approximating surfaces $\Sigma_{\epsilon}$ because they are smooth with $H_{\epsilon} >0$, and so an analysis of $H^{-1}_{\epsilon}$ as $\epsilon \rightarrow 0$ allows us to pass the Heintze-Karcher inequality to $\Sigma_{t}$.
 An approximation procedure would likely be more complicated for $n \geq 8$, and so we ignore these dimensions here.